Fellowships, Scholarships and Awards

 Adrian Stokes Memorial Fellowship Form (click here)

-This scholarship was founded in 1929 in memory of Adrian Stokes, Professor of Bacteriology and Preventive Medicine 1919-22.
-It is awarded annually by the Board on the recommendation of a committee consisting of the Head of the School of Medicine, the Professor of Pathology, the Professor of Microbiology and the Professor of Clinical Microbiology.
+ADRIAN STOKES MEMORIAL FELLOWSHIP: This Scholarship was founded in 1929 in memory of Adrian Stokes, Professor of Bacteriology and Preventative Medicine 1919-22.
+These awards will be made on the recommendation of a 3-person panel derived from the membership of the postgraduate teaching and learning committee in the School of Medicine.

 A candidate for the fellowship must